Covenants Non-Compliance

-In order to maintain community integrity, the Glenleigh Board conducts a monthly assessment of the neighborhood to record any non-compliance issues.
+In order to maintain community integrity, the Glenleigh Board contracts with an independent inspector.
+This inspector conducts periodic assessments of the neighborhood to record any non-compliance issues or issues of concern.

 Glenleigh is now over 30 years old, and roofs, siding, windows, exterior doors, shutters, lawns and fences are showing their age.
 Maintenance of these areas is critically important not just for maximum home value or to enhance curb appeal, but also to avoid costly repairs.
 If your siding is buckled or mildewed, gutters are clogged or your chimney cap is rusted, it’s not just unsightly … it’s also an indication of water infiltration or other ongoing damage from the elements.
-These issues need to be taken care of as quickly as possible; a minor repair job today will be in the thousands if allowed to go unaddressed.
+These issues need to be taken care of as quickly as possible; a minor repair job today may cost thousands if not addressed.

 Properly maintaining your home ensures the highest values not just for yourself, but for your neighbors as well!